 Bexhill?
 Bexhill?
-Isn't it famous for something but it can't quite be remembered what?
+It's famous for something but it can't quite be remembered what?
 It's probably not the clock that, because they're demanding a pair of pounds in the centre of town, has ended up being parked next to, badly.

 This one's not, as first thought, for Victoria due to some golden or diamond work jubilee-wise but at least it's keeping time after a recent revamp.

-Unlike in 1904 when it was running late and by late it's meant 2 years late!
-King Edward VII's coronation, you see, but that was in 1902 so by the time they'd got this thing ticking, so already was his relatively-brief .
+Unlike in 1904 when it was running late and by late it's meant two years late!
+King Edward VII's coronation, you see, but that was in 1902 so by the time they'd got this thing ticking, so already was his relatively brief .

 You can find out just what Bexhill is famous for in the town museum, just up from the clock.
 Not that it was known at the time, spending it instead wandering while still wondering.

-That didn't include Egerton Park into which the museum leads and is the town's prime piece of greenery.
+That didn't include Egerton Park, neither, into which the museum leads and is the town's prime piece of greenery.
 There are facilities for football, tennis, climbing, boating and basketball so the next time the 'lympics are due in the UK, Bexhill could well be in the bidding.

 Although the railway came in 1846, it wasn't until the 1890s that Bexhill gained a reputation as a resort.
 Plenty of the Victorian vibe remains and there's a pleasant mixture of the retail, the residential and the restaurantorial.

 That's not to say that, unlike the clock, time has totally stood still with plenty of flat-white, coffee options for those in these fancy, white flats.
-All of this with no real hint that this is the seaside, for that promenade needs heading down.
+All of this with no real hint that this is the seaside and it's time to give that promenade a right good heading down.

 No, it's just understood that at some point in time there was a meeting of people to decide on the unimaginative name.
 It sounds like the Director of Contrived Waterhole Naming was on holiday that week.